-I took the photos below of the Marble Courtyard during our guided tour, from the windows of the King’s private apartments in the north wing.
+I took the photos below of the Marble Courtyard during our guided tour while looking out from the windows of the King’s Private Apartments in the north wing.
 This is looking towards the south wing, which contains the Queen’s apartments.

 The building features a slate roof, gilded ironwork, red brick, and busts of Roman emperors that were also added to the façade by Hardouin-Mansart in the late 1670s.
 The black and white marble tiles are laid out in a geometric pattern.